Morocco Earthquake Response 💚

 Wae Rebo

-Here, you'll stay in the same manner as the locals - in a large communal room in one of the village's traditional thatched buildings.
+Here, you'll stay in the same manner as the locals - in a large communal room in a traditional thatched building.
 There are shower facilities, but you should be prepared for a basic set-up.
 You may wish to pack earplugs!

 Labuan Bajo